bigscience-workshop/biomedical/README.md

 ## FAQs

-*What if my dataset does not have a public license?*
+### *What if my dataset does not have a public license?*

 We understand that some biomedical datasets require external licensing.
-To respect the agreement of the license, we recommend implementing a dataloader script that works if the user has a locally downloaded file.
+To respect the agreement of the license, we recommend implementing a dataloader script that works if the user has the dataset file(s) stored locally.
 You can find an example [here](examples/cellfinder.py) and follow the local [template](templates/template_local.py).

-*What types of libraries can we import?*
+### *What types of libraries can we import?*

+Eventually, your dataloader script will need to run using only the packages supplied by the [datasets](https://github.com/huggingface/datasets) package.
+If you find a well supported package that makes your implementation easier (e.g. [bioc](https://github.com/bionlplab/bioc)), then feel free to use it.
+We will address the specifics during review of your PR to the [BigScience biomedical repo](https://github.com/bigscience-workshop/biomedical) and find a way to make it usable in the final submission to [huggingface bigscience-biomedical](https://huggingface.co/bigscience-biomedical)

-*Can I upload the data directly?*
+### *Can I upload the dataset directly?*

+You should never need to upload the dataset directly.
+Either your dataset loader provides the means to download the data from a publicly accessible source or your dataset loader points to local files.

-*My dataset is complicated, can you help me?*
+### *My dataset is complicated, can you help me?*

+Yes!
+Please join the hack-a-thon [Biomedical Discord Server](https://discord.gg/PrhGdhJE) and ask for help.

+### *My dataset is too complicated, can I switch?*

+Yes!
+Some datasets are easier to write dataloader scripts for than others.
+If you find yourself working on a dataset that you can not make progress on, please make a comment in the associated issue, asked to be un-assigned from the issue, and start the search for a new unclaimed dataset.

 ## Thank you!